‘RHOC’ Star Braunwyn Windham-Burke’s Mother Accused Of Using Racial Slur At Fashion Event

 The October 22 episode of The Real Housewives of Orange County centered around Braunwyn Windham-Burke’s daughter’s fashion show.
 What seemed to be a peaceful night erupted into major drama when cameras ran up to an incident involving the newcomer’s mother, Dr. Deb, and a man who was working at the event.
 The beginning of the pair’s altercation was not caught on camera, but the fallout was.

 All About The Tea spoke to the man in question, who was identified as Christopher Keyes, an official spokesperson for Orange County Fashion Week.
-Keyes clarified that he was not security personnel as Bravo had labeled him on the show, and claimed he was trying to tell Dr. Deb she was in a restricted area of the boat and tapped her on the shoulder to tell her to leave the area.
-Dr. Deb claims Keyes grabbed her, which he denies.
+Keyes clarified that he was not part of the security personnel as Bravo had labeled him on the show, and claimed he was trying to tell Dr. Deb she was in a restricted area of the boat and tapped her on the shoulder to tell her to leave the area.
+Dr. Deb alleges that Keyes grabbed her, a claim he denied in the interview.

 “I tapped on her shoulder…attempting to get her to listen [to security’s repeated request] as the prompts were to keep people safe and keep things orderly.
 She didn’t like it and made a huge deal out of it,” Keyes recounted.